Identifiability of interaction kernels in mean-field equations of interacting particles: Identifiability in computational practice

 \section{Identifiability in computational practice}

-In this section, we discuss the implications of identifiability for the computational practice of estimating the interaction kernel from data.
-For simplicity, we consider only radial interaction kernels in the case that the spatial dimension is $d=1$.
-We shall see that the regression matrix will become ill-conditioned as the dimension of the hypothesis space increases (see Theorem \ref{thm:ill-condition}).
-Thus, regularization becomes necessary.
-We compare two regularization norms, the norms of $L^2(\rhoT)$ or $L^2(\mX)$, corresponding to the function spaces of learning, in the context of singular value decomposition (SVD) analysis.
-Numerical tests suggest that regularization based on $L^2(\rhoT)$ norm leads to slightly better conditioned inversion (see \eqref{eq:reguSVD} and Figure \ref{fig:Picard_cond}).
-We also show that the regularization by truncated SVD is equivalent to learning on the low-frequency eigenspace of the RKHSs.
+In this section, we discuss the implications of the identifiability theory for computational practice.
+For simplicity, we consider only radial interaction kernels and $d=1$.
+We show that the regression matrix becomes ill-conditioned as the dimension of the hypothesis space increases (see Theorem \ref{thm:ill-condition}).
+Thus, regularization becomes necessary to avoid amplification of the numerical errors.
+We compare $L^2(\mX)$ and $L^2_{\rhoT}$ in the context of truncated singular value decomposition (SVD) regularization.
+Numerical tests in Section \ref{sec:regularization} suggest that the $L^2_{\rhoT}$ norm leads to more accurate regularized estimators, and a better-conditioned inversion (see Figure \ref{fig:estimattion_result}-- \ref{fig:Picard_cond}).